CGrisham1/SC-SPA1/README.md

-This is a Practice Repo I am using to create an SPA
+This is a SavvyCoders Practice SPA that was built in-class